alphagov/government-digital-strategy/source/partials/departmentactions/_action12.md

 {: .logo-single}
 {div .statement}
 While DfE is not aware of any significant legislative barriers to achieving digital by default for our services, we will work with Cabinet Office to identify and amend any legislative barriers, in particular as we rebuild services to be digital by default.
 [Read more »](http://www.education.gov.uk/digitalstrategy)
 {/div}
 {/div}

+{div .department}
+##Department of<br>Energy and<br>Climate Change
+{: .logo-single}
+{div .statement}
+We will work with Cabinet Office and assist in assessing whether obstructive legislation is necessary and addressing any issues.
+When drafting new legislation, policy makers will work with digital service delivery as a consideration from the outset, in order to minimise incidents of unnecessary obstructive legislation in the future.
+[Read more »](http://www.decc.gov.uk/en/content/cms/about/our_goals/our_goals.aspx#dds)
+{/div}
+{/div}